 Meaning: F*ck you

-Unlike the ones we have mentioned so far, this term is used and directed to a person or object.
+Unlike the previous ones, this one is used and directed at a person or object.
+Honestly, they’re all pretty self-explanatory, aren’t they?

 15. Shinee (しねえ)